ljoonal/VRC-Mods/README.md

 I've yet to be banned for using mods, but I've tried to be smart about it.
 So here's your 101 guide smort high IQ like me;

-Don't share screenshots/recordings or stream your client whilst using mods, because that's hard proof straight away of modifications.
+- Don't be malicious.

-Secondly, don't annoy others with mods.
+- Don't share screenshots/recordings or stream your client whilst using mods, because that's hard proof straight away of modifications.
-All it can take is one report of you when you're obviously modding to get your account banned.
+- Hide that you're using mods in instances with people who're not your friends, because all it can take is one report when you're obviously modding to get your account banned.

 ## Mod list<!-- omit in toc -->